ConnorMeyers/obsidian-chorded-hotkeys/README.md

 https://user-images.githubusercontent.com/14039575/199102931-e87a107d-202f-42e9-8247-10f9b4d6f397.mp4

 ## Roadmap
+- [ ] Change chord input to work like setting a hotkey instead of typing it out.
 - [ ] Improve duplicate key presentation in settings.
 - [ ] Add error presentation in settings for invalid chord value (*e.g.* file that doesn't exist).
+- [ ] Support for event keys (ctrl, shift, alt, etc.)
+- [ ] Support for using command templates outside of a markdown editor.
+- [ ] Support for vim mode.